 My mom and I would look for unique ways to decorate eggs, and I would bake cute little cakes in my Easy Bake Oven.
 It was a fun way to spend an evening, and I would make sure my dad would decorate an egg or two… although his “artistic” eggs never made it in the final Easter Basket, lol .

-This year I thought it would be fun to decorate Easter eggs in homage to Miami.
+So this year I thought it would be fun to decorate Easter eggs in homage to Miami.

 One of the most beautiful aspects of Miami is the Art Deco buildings, which have been preserved to their original architecture thanks to local organizations like the Miami Design Preservation League.

-I love strolling down Ocean Avenue to capture the buildings… if you stalk me on Instagram you’ve seen them on my feed.
+I love strolling down Ocean Avenue to capture the buildings.
+If you stalk me on Instagram you’ve seen them on my feed.

 Art Deco began in the roaring 20’s and first made a cameo in France.
 The style was then brought over to the United States in the shape of some of our most iconic buildings like the Chrysler Building and the Empire State Building.
 If you can’t envision Art Deco think about Leo DiCaprio (swoon!) in The Great Gatsby, that was all Deco!